 Chemically speaking, these two phytocannabinoids have a similar structure but they react very differently to the endocannabinoid system.
 CBD does not cause psychoactive effects like THC.

 Isn’t Hemp Illegal?

-The passage of the 2018 Farm Bill with the inclusion of the Hemp Farm Act excluded industrial hemp from the definition of marijuana, which is a Schedule I (1) controlled substance.
-This bill allows for the federally-legal cultivation, harvest, transport, marketing and research of industrial hemp and its constituent phytocannabinoids.
+The passage of the 2018 Farm Bill with the inclusion of the Hemp Farm Act excluded industrial hemp from the definition of marijuana, which is a Schedule I controlled substance.
+This bill allows for the federally-legal cultivation, harvest, transport, marketing and research of industrial hemp and its constituent phytocannabinoids within the United States.

 In the same way that grape seeds are separate from grapes and grape seed oil is pressed from grape seeds, hemp seed oil comes only from the dehulled seed of the industrial hemp plant.
 The dehulled hemp seeds are pressed to produce hemp seed oil.
 Full spectrum CBD hemp extract is derived from whole parts of the plant (flower, leaves, stalk, etc.), which contain the phytocannabinoids present in the plant, with little (<0.3% based on dry weight) to none of the THC found in other cannabis varieties.